 Abdominal Binders after C-Section for Reduced Recovery Time

 C-Section belly bands can also help increase the speed with which your uterus shrinks back down to its original size.
 Your stomach is going to do this regardless of whether you use an abdominal binder or not, but a girdle can help it shrink faster by strengthening the muscles quicker.

-A first-time mother, Malva, was amazed at how quickly her stomach was back to pre-pregnancy size.
+First-time mother, Malva, was amazed at how quickly her stomach shrunk back to pre-pregnancy size.
 After wearing it for just one week.